-- On a GAAP basis, we incurred a fiscal 2013 net loss from continuing operations of \$140.8 million. - Brady continues to demonstrate strong cash generation as we generated \$143.5 million of cash flow from operating activities during the year ended July 31, 2013. - Our sales from continuing operations for the full year were \$1.15 billion, up 7.8% from fiscal 2012.
-Organic sales were down 2.6%, the acquisitions increased sales by 11.3%, and foreign currency translation decreased sales by 0.9%.
+- On a GAAP basis, we incurred a fiscal 2014 net loss from continuing operations of \$48.1 million. - Brady continues to demonstrate adequate cash generation to meet ongoing business needs as we generated \$93.4 million of cash flow from operating activities during the year ended July 31, 2014. - Our sales from continuing operations for the full year were \$1.23 billion, up 5.8% from fiscal 2013.
+Organic sales were up 0.2%, acquisitions increased sales by 5.7%, and foreign currency translation decreased sales by 0.1%.

-Our balance sheet remains strong.
-Even after completing the largest acquisition in Brady's history in the second quarter, our gross debt-to-EBITDA remains at approximately 1.7, inclusive of the trailing twelve months of PDC's EBITDA.
-Having a strong balance sheet and such a strong cash-generating business puts us in a solid financial position to fund future organic and inorganic growth opportunities.
+Our gross debt-to-EBIDTA remains at approximately 1.7.
+Having a strong balance sheet puts us in a solid financial position to fund future growth opportunities or return value to our shareholders.